Taakefyrsten/Einar-s-Resource-Blog/Computer Tools.md

 Additonally I want to preface this: Many of the tools I suggest are very adaptable, and for my personal use I've heavily modified them, but I've not included my "builds" of these systems.
 Why?
 Because I think the step of customizing them to your tastes is important.
 In such a process you will neccesarily reflect upon what you want and need out of your tool.
 Making your tools more comfortable and productive, like a woodworker tuning the handle and blade of a saw, will give you a *much* better tool in the end.
 One that will make you more productive.
 I do however also suggest that you have a look at what are popular modifications as inspiration, you do not need to reinvent the wheel, just modify it for the terrain that is your brain.

 ## Notetaking software
-As of January 2024 I think that there are really only two options for notes: **Obsidian & Notion** (well for 99% of people at least).
+As of January 2024 I think that there are really only two options for notes: **[Obsidian 🔗](https://obsidian.md/) & [Notion 🔗](https://www.notion.so/product)** (well for 99% of people at least).
 I have a strong preference for Obsidian as your files are stored locally and you have endless customization of the editor.
 It’s also based on markdown, a small and open file format, so if you need to drop Obsidian you'll still have all of your notes.

 However, there are people who absolutely love Notion, and find the way it operates more satisfying.
 This is simply the case of peoples needs being different.
 If you are working in team some of Notions features can be extremely useful.

 In either case, if working with information is an important step in your work you should spend some time thinking about how and why you are taking notes.
-I do have a lot of thoughts on this topic 🟥🔗
+[I do have a lot of thoughts on this topic 🔗](https://github.com/Taakefyrsten/Einar-s-Resource-Blog/blob/main/On%20Notetaking.md).
+And if you have the time you might want to try both options.

 ## Citation software / Source manager & reader
 Zotero, my love, my rock, my compatriot.
 There is no tool that I find easier to recommend than Zotero.
 If you need to cite more than a few things, I recommend Zotero; if you have more than a couple of PDFs that you need to keep control over, I recommend Zotero; if you are highlighting and rereading these highlights in a digital document, I recommend Zotero; if you are going to reread a highlight in a document more than a couple of times, I recommend Zotero.